The Northeast and mid-Atlantic are in for an icy, snowy weekend as winter storm looms - Local News 8

 Here are the latest developments:

+On Friday, the storm was spitting out rain in eastern Texas and Louisiana and lighter snow to the north in parts of the Plains and Midwest.

-Before the system dishes out winter it will track through the Southeast and into the mid-Atlantic Friday into Saturday, delivering heavy rain and even the threat of some severe storms along the Gulf Coast.
+The system will continue to track through the Southeast and into the mid-Atlantic Friday into Saturday, delivering heavy rain and even the threat of a few severe storms along the Gulf Coast.

+Potentially damaging ice could accumulate in the southern Appalachians Friday night into Saturday morning as the storm starts to work its way into colder air.
+Travel in these regions could be treacherous, especially in hilly and mountainous terrain, as ice sticks to surfaces.

 City-by-city look at snow, ice